nus-cs2103-AY2324S2/ip/docs/README.md

 ### Note

-Make sure to follow the specified format for deadlines (YYYY-MM-DD) and events (YYYY-MM-DD HH:mm) to ensure accurate task management.
+Make sure to follow the specified format for deadlines and events (DD/MM/YYYY HHmm) to ensure accurate task management.

 That's it!
 With these simple commands, you can efficiently manage your tasks and stay organized.